sanskrit/raw_etexts_english/blogs/manasataramgini/2006-04-13_yarning-on-anandavardhana.md

 devIshataka that I obtained, which are truely a masterpiece of Sanskrit poetry.
 On tasting the devIshataka I realized that for a groundling like me this is enough to see the heights that alaMkAra and chitra kAvya might have reached.
-I do not go to the kIrATArjunIya or such, the devIshakta and the mayurASTakaM are enough.
+I do not go to the kIrAtArjunIya or such, the devIshakta and the mayurASTakaM are enough.
 No doubt it is said that it was composed after Anandavardhana performed a svapnavArAhI prayoga.